Giving a presentation last week and asked if anyone uses an 85/85 type test, and a couple indicated they did. I asked why?

 Based on this metric, we can determine or assume life distributions and answer all manner of queries.
 It’s just a start, yet directly useful and meaningful.

 Why?
 Not just because.
 Reliability is a measure of what the customer or business needs.
 It directly relates the number of units that work over a period of time.
-For example, if we have an one year warranty period and want about 2% or fewer failures during the warranty period.
-Then saying 98% reliable over 1 year (a bit more positive statement then 2% failures) works just fine.
+For example, if we have a one year warranty period and want about 2% or fewer failures during the warranty period.
+Then saying 98% reliable over one year (a bit more positive statement then 2% failures) works just fine.

 Sure this could be converted to MTBF – and again I would ask why?